-I started writing in my late teens out of classic despondence and angst.
+I started writing in my late teens out of depression and health issues I started having associated with alcohol and drug use.
 Poetry was a way to have a conversation with myself about the life I found myself in and what I was supposed to do with it.
 I found the book Siddhartha by Herman Hesse and it changed everything for me.
-That led me to learn the real story of Buddha along with many other religious, mythic, scientific and naturalist studies.
+That led me to learn the real story of Buddha along with other religious, mythic, scientific and naturalist studies.
 The big questions I had started finding some answers.

-For almost two years after high school I read and wrote voraciously, exploring the truths and mysteries of human nature and the natural world.
-And out of that exploration developed compassion.
-Once you begin to understand the world, it’s impossible not to feel for every life in it struggling to find their way.
+For almost two years after high school, I read and wrote voraciously, exploring the truths and mysteries of human nature and the natural world.
 But none of this helped me find any direction for my life.
-That was to come much later.
-You can read and write all day but it’s the fire of experience that really shows you who you are.
+That was to come later.
+You can read and write all day, but it’s the fire of experience that really shows you who you are.

 The community of poets and friends I had found gave me the gift of listening and honoring my voice.
-That feeling reverberated into every aspect of my life and stoked a desire to be of service by creating spaces to encourage young people to write and share their stories and poetry; particularly the undeserved and those who struggle the most to have their voices heard such as refugees and immigrants to the United Sates, at-risk youth and people in recovery.
+That feeling reverberated into every aspect of my life and stoked a desire to be of service by creating spaces to encourage young people to write and share their stories and poetry; particularly the underserved and those who struggle the most to have their voices heard such as refugees and immigrants in New Hampshire, at-risk youth and people in recovery.